airshanemode/airshanemode-org/posts/nypost-censorship.md

 This document is open source.
 It is provided under the [MIT open source license](https://mit-license.org/).
 It is written in [markdown](https://en.wikipedia.org/wiki/Markdown) and is currently maintained by [@airshanemode2](https://twitter.com/airshanemode2).
 It uses publically available information only, and takes care to avoid including information that individuals could reasonably expect to be private.

+You can view the history of any changes to this document [here](https://github.com/airshanemode/airshanemode-org/commits/master/posts/nypost-censorship.md).

 ## Contribute to this document

 Contributions to this document are welcomed.
 You can send any suggestions to the current maintainer via:

 * Email - airshanemode@protonmail.com
 * Twitter - [@airshanemode2](https://twitter.com/airshanemode2)

+If you're familiar with the [git](https://en.wikipedia.org/wiki/Git) version control tool you can fork this site's [repository](https://github.com/airshanemode/airshanemode-org) on github and make a pull request with your changes.

 If you'd like, you can be cited however you like for any contributions you provide, though you need to agree to release them under the MIT open source license so that they can be included in this document.